MIT-scheme 2025

 Whether on a large or small scale, tangible or virtual.
 This is how we strengthen the innovation capacity of the Netherlands and, more importantly, society.
 At the same time, these are opportunities for the sector to invest in.
 With good preparation and research, you can become a frontrunner.

-Want to know more about how design power contributes to transitions?
+More about how design power contributes to transitions?
 And about what we as a sector have to do?
-Read our 'Agenda Ontwerpkracht'!
+Read our Power of Design Agenda!

 Disclaimer